hari255/Deep-Learning/README.md

 # DEEP LEARNING

+**Data**
+Data folder contains metadata, datasets imported in Notebooks fromt the repositry, sample images and information realted to datsets.

 # 1. Malaria detection using Convolutional Neural Networks (Computer Vision)

 Used Tensorflow, Keras, sci-kit learn, stats models, numpy, pandas, matlplotlib, plotly

-**Data**
-Data folder contains sample images we used to train the copmuter vision model.

 To benchmark my innovative approach, I've conducted a comprehensive performance analysis against the renowned VGG16 image-detection model.
 The findings not only highlight the superiority of my model but also shed light on key metrics that set it apart.